BrinkOfMan/Veggie-Code/README.md

 Snippet prefixes all contain "!v" and will work by hitting the "Tab" key after choosing which prefix to use.

+To get started, use "!veggiecode" to see all possible snippets and their descriptions.

 Happy managing!